1896–97 Southampton St. Mary's F.C. season: FA Cup

-As the Saints had reached the First Round Proper in each of the previous two seasons, the FA exempted them from the first of the four qualifying rounds of the FA Cup.
+As the Saints had reached the First Round Proper in each of the previous two seasons, the FA exempted them from the first two of four qualifying rounds of the FA Cup.

-In the Second Qualifying Round, St. Mary's were drawn away to their local rivals, Cowes.
+In the Third Qualifying Round, St. Mary's were drawn away to their local rivals, Cowes.
 Several thousand travelled to the Isle of Wight to see the "Saints" comprehensively outplay Cowes, with Robert Buchanan, Jack Farrell and Joe Turner each scoring twice in a 6–0 victory.
 St. Mary's had to travel again in the next round, to visit Elm Park; on arriving at the stadium, the team found the pitch waterlogged.
 McMinn lodged a protest with the referee, who declared the pitch playable so the match went ahead with the Saints winning 4–1.
 As had happened several times before with matches between the two clubs, Reading protested to the FA who declared that the result should stand.

 The next round brought a home tie against Swindon Town; despite Swindon scoring first, the Saints then ran riot with eight goals, with Farrell scoring a hat-trick.
 This put Southampton through to the First Round Proper for the third consecutive season, where they met Derbyshire club, Heanor Town.
 After a draw at the County Ground, the teams met in a replay on the following Wednesday.
 Heanor lost their winger, Hardy, with a broken leg and the Saints went through with a single goal from Farrell.
 Following the match, The Southern Daily Echo set up a fund for Hardy which raised £40.

 In the Second Round, the Saints met Football League opposition with a tie against Newton Heath.
 A crowd of 8,000 saw St. Mary's hold their opponents to a 1–1 draw at the County Ground.
 Willie Naughton was injured for the replay and was replaced by James Spellacy, who was making his only first-team appearance; Naughton was badly missed and the Saints went out of the cup to goals from Bryant and Cassidy.